Harpreet7011/HarpreetKaurPublicRemoteRepo1/README.md

 # HarpreetKaurPublicRemoteRepo1
-# Chnages to see conflict from main
+# Changes to see conflict from main